Illinois man with infectious TB must stay home alone: judge

 CHICAGO An Illinois judge on Friday ordered a disobedient patient with infectious tuberculosis to wear an ankle bracelet and stay home alone or be taken into custody.

-However, when a team of health officials arrived at his apartment in Champaign, about 140 miles south of Chicago, it was vacant.
+But when the team arrived at Ibanda's apartment in Champaign, about 140 miles south of Chicago, it was vacant.
 Pryde slapped a sign on the door reading "Quarantine.
 Contagious Disease.
 Keep Out."
+She said the team would keep searching for him.

 Ibanda was diagnosed in March with active pulmonary tuberculosis, and was ordered to stay home on his own and await a nurse's daily visit to administer medication, Pryde said.